Chair’s Corner: Innovations in Aging

 Aging and Disability Services (ADS) and agencies throughout the Aging Network are looking at new ways of doing things.
 Recently, ADS celebrated the accomplishments of seven organizations that received 2017 Human Services Department Innovation Fund awards that focused on healthy aging and at least one of the eight domains of livability that provide the framework for Age Friendly Seattle.
 The department created the fund to make small, nimble awards to community organizations that can test new ideas for service delivery that focus on results and racial equity.

-Recognizing that family and friends often serve as unpaid caregivers, playing a major role in supporting older adults who need help to live at home, Community Living Connections helps caregivers provide high-quality care and also maintain their own health and well-being.
+Recognizing that family and friends often serve as unpaid caregivers and play a major role in supporting older adults who need help to live at home, Community Living Connections helps caregivers provide high-quality care and also maintain their own health and well-being.
 If you are a caregiver, contact Community Living Connections at 1-844-348-5464 or firstname.lastname@example.org.

 Using new technology to make life easier